 Call our Stroke Helpline now on 0303 3033 100 or email firstname.lastname@example.org.

-You may want to know more about stroke and its effects, what happens after a stroke, or what help and support is available.
+We provide information about stroke and its effects, what happens after a stroke, or what help and support is available.
 You may have many questions, be looking for some information and practical guidance, or simply want someone to talk to.
-That’s where we can help.
+That's where we can help.

 If you think that you or someone you know is having a stroke, please call 999 immediately.